The 7 Best Places to Travel Alone in 2020

 Why Travel to Japan

 Japan’s low crime rates make it a very safe destination to travel alone, and it’s food, culture and history have been bringing tourists in for centuries.
 It has been ranked in the top 10 of the world’s safest countries, which is very comforting for solo travelers to know.
-If you are looking for a cultural experience full of Japanese history, innovation, art, technology and exquisite food then Japan is the destination for you.
+History, innovation, art, technology and exquisite food make Japan a top destination.
 Many come to explore tea houses and temples in Kyoto, visit the Japanese gardens, go on a backcountry ski trip to Hokkaido’s volcanoes, or to experience the busy streets of Tokyo.
 Some accommodations unique to Japan include staying in a traditional ryokan or staying in a capsule pod at a hostel.
 Last but not least, trying Japanese food is a must.
 Top dishes to taste include sushi, sashimi, ramen, okonomiyaki, and green tea.

 Getting Around Japan For Cheap

-On a financial note, Japan can be made budget friendly.
-However it can also become a fairly expensive trip if not researched properly.
-Here is our first budgeting tip.
-Taking the Shinkansen bullet train may seem tempting, but each ride can be costly depending on your destination, so opt for other modes of transportation while you are there.
+Japan can be made budget friendly if planned and researched properly.
+For example; taking the Shinkansen bullet train may seem tempting, but each ride can be costly depending on your destination, so opt for other modes of transportation while you are there.
 Instead, purchase your Japan Rail (JR) Pass prior to arriving in Japan.
-This is the most economical way to travel across multiple cities in Japan.
+Although not as quick as the bullet train, this is the most economical way to travel across multiple cities in Japan.
 Beware that tickets sell out quickly in late April to early May during Golden Week, during Oben in mid August and New Years until the start of January.
-Additionally, staying in capsule pods at hostels or sleeping at traditional ryokan (Japanese inns) are great ways to stay in budget.
-Moreover, if you’re looking for ways to eat cheaply, try finding a conveyor belt sushi restaurant or opt for cheap street food.

 What to Expect in Japan